AI in Practice · Lisa M. Walker

 The work

-Led brand strategy and identity for Dr. Jill Simms' ministry: positioning, voice, visual identity, brand guidelines.
-Then built the website in Wix myself, copy, IA, and full implementation.
+Led brand strategy and identity for a faith-based ministry client: positioning, voice, visual identity, brand guidelines.
+Then built the website myself — copy, IA, and full implementation.
 No agency handoff.

 What I delivered